 Schunk has a long-term partnership with the THM and its predecessor institutions in teaching, research and development.
 In the last year alone, around 40 students from the university completed internships at Schunk and dealt with operational topics in their diploma, bachelor's or master's theses.
 As the sole shareholder of the company, the Ludwig Schunk Foundation supports a large number of social and educational institutions.
 She is also one of the sponsors of the Deutschlandstipendium at the THM.

-The best graduates of the year from the Gießenand Friedberg departments that offer study programmes in the fields of electrical engineering, mechanical engineering, Business Administration and Engineering and business administration can apply for the prize she advertises.
-A jury made up of representatives of the foundation and members of the university decides on the award.
-The criteria are the final grades and the extent of the respective social commitment.
+The award is open to the best graduates of the Giessen and Friedberg Department , which offer degree programmes in electrical engineering, mechanical engineering, Business Administration and Engineering , and business administration.
+A jury composed of representatives from the foundation and members of the university will decide on the award.
+The criteria are final grades and the degree of social commitment.

 This double recognition highlights THMPresident Prof. Dr. Günther Grabatin emphasizes: “It is particularly impressive when students are among the best in their year and also put a lot of work into volunteer work.
 The award of the Ludwig Schunk Prize acts as a motivational boost and has a model character.
 The foundation is not only expressing its interest in the quality of academic training.
 It also promotes the willingness of young talent to set high standards for themselves when it comes to personal qualifications and community service.”